Article Collection

 docker run -ti --rm -p 8080:80 httpd

-With that command, the container will start in foreground mode.
+This will start the container in foreground (non-detached) mode.

 We can now use a web browser to open http://0:8080/ and we will be greeted by Apache with a simple message “It works!”.